 First, let’s look at HMDA.
 This language has changed.
 It now includes reference to taking applications (the six item threshold) which all brokers and most lenders do.
 It also establishes unit thresholds that are low enough to now include many smaller broker shops.
 For more on HMDA reporting: NondepCriteria04

 Now let’s look at pre-quals.
-Pre-quals don’t affect HMDA unless you make a credit decision.
+Pre-quals don’t affect HMDA at all, but they do affect your compliance with ECOA.
 Please don’t be quick to say you don’t make credit decisions.
 You probably are making them and just don’t realize it; for example, the client you decline after reviewing the pre-qual because you KNOW they can’t meet your lender’s guidelines.
 It would be foolish to take a full app when you know it can’t be successful and it would waste the client’s time and money.
 Your decision is based on your Lender’s guidelines.
 Most of you do this.
 Here you need to decide how you internally want to classify your pre-quals assuming they NEVER reach the six-item threshold that turns them into an indisputable application.
 After our research, we prepared the attached to guide you regarding pre-quals.
 It’s not “all or none”.
 Look HERE.
 When do you need to issue an Adverse Action Notice

 Hope this is helpful.